EnergyMashupLab/CTS-schemas/README.md

 Built With
 ----------

 These schemas were originally defined for the [NIST-CTS-Agents](https://github.com/EnergyMashupLab/NIST-CTS-Agents) which project uses Github, Maven, Java 8, and Spring Boot 2.

-That project now uses the Java Persistence API and does not directly consume these schemas, although the Java code there was based on these XSDs, which are an evolution of the [OASIS Energy Interoperation](http://docs.oasis-open.org/energyinterop/ei/v1.0/os/energyinterop-v1.0-os.html) schemas.
+That project now uses the Java Persistence API (JPA) and does not directly consume these schemas, although the project Java code was based on these XML Schemas.
+These schemas are in turn an evolution of the [OASIS Energy Interoperation](http://docs.oasis-open.org/energyinterop/ei/v1.0/os/energyinterop-v1.0-os.html) schemas.
+See the individual README files for more information.

 Authors
 -------